Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Mathematical Results

-\begin{remark}\normalfont Note that our formulation here is just an example of how $\alpha$ can be chosen and it is up to the management to decide which quantities to use for representing tradeoffs.
-Other quantities of interest include the following: we can consider $\int_0^t \p_y(\lambda_\alpha\in \diff s)$ for a fixed $t$ and $y>\alpha$ from Section \ref{sec:last-passage-time}.
+\begin{remark}\normalfont Note that our formulation here is just an example of how $\alpha$ can be chosen for credit risk management.
+It is up to the party of interest (management) to decide which quantities to use for representing tradeoffs.
+Other quantities of interest include the following: we can consider $\int_0^t \p_y(\lambda_\alpha\in \diff s)$ for a fixed $t$ and $y>\alpha$ from Section \ref{subsec:last-passage}.
 The quantity $\p_y(\lambda_\alpha\in\diff t)$ decreases as $\alpha$ decreases (i.e., when $\alpha$ approaches $\ell$).
 This is easily checked if we consider $T_{\alpha}^{\tilde{X}}$ for the reversed process $\tilde{X}$.
 Furthermore, we can also use the time left until death after the last passage time to $\alpha$, which is equal to the first passage time to $\alpha$ for the $k_r$-transform of $X$ (or $X^*$) (see Propositions \ref{prop:reversal} and \ref{prop:additional}).
-The management would want to make this quantity longer, since this would give them some time to recover. \end{remark}
+The company management would want to make this quantity longer, since this would give them some time to recover. \end{remark}